IGVSI Equities up 33% vs. 2007 Highs; S & P 26%

 Market Volatility Provides Frequent Trading Opportunities

-When equity prices "bubble", many investors sell their safer positions to jump into stocks at "ATH" prices --- are you one of them?
-The rally is still alive, but how well?
+When equity prices "bubble", many investors sell their safer positions to jump into stocks at "ATH" prices... when bubbles burst, safer securities thrive.

 No investor should be surprised by changes in market value on monthly account statements.
 Media noise throughout the month should prep you for what's going on, as prices change constantly.

 The future is unpredictable, but understanding the past and how it impacts your portfolio, is essential to your long-run investment comfort --- and sanity.
 This Performance Expectation Analyzer has been developed for MCIM investors who want to understand their account statements better.

-ONE: The IGVSI has established 11 new ATHs in 2014; the S & P, 23.
+ONE: The IGVSI has established 12 new ATHs in 2014; the S & P, 27.
 See the Peak-Trough-Peak Chart.
-The S & P usually overtakes the IGVSI just before a correction... this nearly happened in June.
+The S & P usually overtakes the IGVSI just before a correction... it did so in July.

 NOTE: The information provided here is not intended to be a prediction of anything.
 It is most relevant for portfolios with at least 60% invested in Equities.
 Study The Brainwashing of the American Investor, you'll understand.

-FOUR: IGVS New 52-Week High vs. New 52-Week Low Statistics are still scary high, but the 1st six months were the weakest in recent years.
+FOUR: IGVS New 52-Week High vs. New 52-Week Low Statistics are still scary high, but the 1st seven months were the weakest in recent years.